 The NEPS data distribution provides Warm's Mean Weighted Likelihood Estimates (WLE; Warm, 1989) for each skills measure that are linked across measurement occasions so as to be comparable.
 The WLE are on a logit scale with a mean of zero and unconstrained variance.
 Note that, in contrast to plausible values in PIAAC-L, the WLE are manifest scores.
 They contain measurement error that will attenuate correlations (i.e., underestimate the true correlations), although means will be unbiased.

 Comparability of PIAAC and NEPS.
-In Wave 2 of PIAAC-L, a linking study was conducted to compare the PIAAC and NEPS tests of literacy and numeracy (Carstensen et al., in preparation).
+In wave 2 of PIAAC-L (2015), a linking study was conducted to compare the PIAAC and NEPS tests of literacy and numeracy (Carstensen et al., in preparation).
 For this purpose, participants received different test versions, some of which contained items from both PIAAC and NEPS.
 This allows to jointly scale the test results using item response theory (IRT) methods.
 Results from this linking study show that the PIAAC and NEPS test correlate highly: The PIAAC literacy test correlates at r = .
 87 with the NEPS literacy test, and the PIAAC numeracy test correlates at r = .90 with the NEPS numeracy test.
 Moreover, the correlations between the literacy and numeracy tests within each study were also very similar: PIAAC literacy correlated with PIAAC numeracy at r = .87, and NEPS literacy correlated with NEPS numeracy at r = .87.
 This pattern of correlations suggests that, despite the differences in the assessment approaches of both surveys, the tests yield comparable results and measure largely the same latent constructs.

 Descriptive Indices of Change and Stability